 - How do clinicians feel about this policy?

 - Which notes are released to patients?

 - Which notes are not released to patients?

 - How do I prevent note release?

-- Method #1 Unclick Share w/ Patient

-- Method #2 Sharing Settings Navigator

-- Method #3 Change Note Service
+- How do I change my default sharing settings?

+- What does the "sensitive" button do?

-- Can you summarize which notes are not released?
+- Can you summarize how note release works?

-- How should I document under Open Notes?

 - Which results are released to patients?

 - How do I prevent result release?

-- Method #1 At the Time of Ordering

-- Method #2 After Ordering

-- How should I communicate with patients about results?